penseipublicidade/website/docs/controls/textfield.md

 ### `input_filter`

 Provides as-you-type filtering/validation.
-Value is an instance of the [`InputFilter`](/docs/reference/types/inputfilter) class.

 Similar to the `on_change` callback, the input filters are not applied when the content of the field is changed programmatically.

+Value is of type [`InputFilter`](/docs/reference/types/inputfilter) class.

 ### `keyboard_type`